You are currently viewing this Website in Internet Explorer 8, which is an unsupported browser.

 In order to view this Website, please upgrade your current browser or use one of the following browsers:

 The need for foster parents is great in Arizona.
-There are currently 19,000 children in care of the state (dcs.az.gov).
+There are currently over 14,000 children in care of the state (dcs.az.gov).
 Many of these children live in congregate care: shelters or group homes or institutions where dozens of other foster children live.
 These children do not have a family setting to stay in.More foster homes are needed to give children a safe environment to stay in while one or both parents work to reunite with their children.
 This could take days, weeks, months or longer.
 Some of these children will never be able to return home, and they need a permanent family to love and care for them through adoption.

 The state requires that foster parents meet the following criteria: